mmb-irb/MDDB-workflow/docs/source/input.rst

 ==========================

 .. note::
-   This documentation is automatically generated from the YAML template file.
+   This documentation is automatically generated from the `YAML template file <https://github.com/mmb-irb/MDDB-workflow/blob/master/model_workflow/resources/inputs_file_template.yml>`_.

 This file defines a set of fields which are then read and used by the workflow.
 Every field is explained and example values are provided.